 - Have medical and travel insurance

-- Complete the ADAPT pilot pre-screening tool on the ATTO Skills
+- Complete the ADAPT pilot pre-screening tool

 - Four years secondary schooling in a country where the first language is English; or an IELTS overall score of 6.0, with no sub-part (reading, writing, listening, or speaking) below 6.0.

 - Some experience of being around aircraft, or provides evidence of self-motivated efforts to educate themselves about aircraft and the profession of being a pilot.

 - NCEA Level 3 Certificate (or equivalent) with; at least 14 Level 3 credits in an English rich subject, and at least 14 Level 3 credits in a numbers orientated subject